RnD-Labs/trema/README.md

 2.Install Trema at the command prompt:

     $ sudo gem install trema

+3.Build Trema for the first time:

+    $ ./build.rb

-3.Follow the guidelines to start developing your OpenFlow controller.
+4.Follow the guidelines to start developing your OpenFlow controller.
 You may find the following resources handy:

 * The [Getting Started with Trema](https://github.com/trema/trema/wiki/Quick-start).
 * The [Trema in 10 Minutes Tutorial](http://trema-10min.heroku.com/).